postsharp/Metalama.Samples/src/exception-handling/retry/README.md

 ---
 uid: sample-retry
-summary: "The document discusses the importance of retry mechanisms for system reliability and explains a series of articles on implementing automatic retries with features like async support, logging, and using Polly."
+summary: "How to build an aspect that automatically retries a method after a transient failure, with async support, logging, and a Polly-based variant."
 keywords: "retry mechanisms, C#, .NET, transient faults, exponential backoff, automatic retries, async support, logging, Polly"
 created-date: 2023-04-06
 modified-date: 2024-09-09